michaelfester/docs/docs/reference/data-sources/glide-tables-api.md

 ## How to use the API calls

-If you’re already experienced with using APIs, explore the sections below for specific details about each call.
+If you're already experienced with using APIs, explore the sections below for specific details about each call.

 {% cta title="Glide Tables API for Beginners" description="New to APIs?
 If you want a step-by-step guide for setting up an API automation tool and using each call, checkout this article" url="/docs/glide-tables-api-for-beginners" /%}

 ### Mutations

-The `mutateTables` call in each Glide curl statement adds one or more mutation operations for tables in an app in Glide’s queue.
-After they’re added to the queue, they can be processed anytime after the call returns the actions.
+The `mutateTables` call in each Glide curl statement adds one or more mutation operations for tables in an app in Glide's queue.
+After they're added to the queue, they can be processed anytime after the call returns the actions.

 This call takes a JSON body of the following form: